pivotal/docs-platform-automation/docs/tasks.md

 1. Requires the image YAML file from Tanzu Network
 1. Validates the existence of the VM if defined in the statefile, if so do nothing
 1. Copies the image (of the OpsMan VM from the specified region) as a blob into the specified storage account
-1. Creates the Ops Manager image
+1. Creates the Tanzu Operations Manager image
 1. Creates a VM from the image.
 This will use unmanaged disk (if specified), and assign a public and/or private IP.
 This only attaches existing infrastructure to a newly createdVM.
 This does not create any new resources.

 **GCP**

 1. Requires the image YAML file from Tanzu Network
 1. Validates the existence of the VM if defined in the statefile, if so do nothing
-1. Creates a compute image based on the region specific Ops Manager source URI in the specified Ops Manager account
+1. Creates a compute image based on the region specific Tanzu Operations Manager source URI in the specified Tanzu Operations Manager account
 1. Creates a VM from the image.
 This will assign a public and/or private IP address, VM sizing, and tags.
 This does not create any new resources.

 **Openstack**